 - Select Columns: lets you add or hide different table columns and then save your preferences as a separate entry.

 - Filter: Save and access filters or use the advanced filter.

-- Data Source: Mobile, Desktop and, if available for the domain, Optimizer and Search Console data can be viewed.
+- Data Source: Mobile and Desktop data can be viewed.

 The SERP-Snippets Table